 On the shore of the lake, there is a peculiar building, that reminds of a swan spreading its wings.

-It is The Lake Izunuma-Uchinuma Sanctuary Center, where you can have a rest and see an impressing exposition presenting the biodiversity of the lake.
+It is the Lake Izunuma-Uchinuma Sanctuary Center, where you can have a rest and see an impressive exposition presenting the biodiversity of the lake.

 Or you can watch the lake through binoculars while staying inside the building.